scrutinise To examine something closely.

 shire An area of

 (see also absolute majority)

 More than half of the total votes of members of parliament present in either the House of Representatives or the Senate.

-sitting A meeting of a
+sitting A meeting of a house of parliament.

 (see also President)